Why the Executive Thinking Architecture exists.

 The question most executives ask when I describe this is reasonable.
 If the pattern is visible, why has no one on the inside corrected it?

-Executive Thinking Architecture™ is the result of that work.
-A structured decision-sequencing system with a diagnostic layer, designed to make the architecture of executive thinking visible from outside the pressure producing it.
-It integrates two decades of design strategy with decision-sequencing research and a doctrine for executive pressure distortion I developed specifically for this audience, because the existing responses were addressing the wrong problem.
+The Executive Thinking Architecture is the structural response to the pattern this article has been describing.
+A decision-sequencing system designed to make executive thinking visible from outside.
+It integrates two decades of design strategy with decision-sequencing research and a diagnostic for executive pressure distortion built specifically for this audience, because the existing responses were addressing the wrong problem.

-That is why Executive Thinking Architecture™ exists.
-Because the pattern is real, the architecture is teachable, and the executives inside those rooms deserve a response to sustained pressure that is as rigorous as the decisions they are being asked to make.
+That is why the Executive Thinking Architecture exists.
+The pattern is real.
+The architecture is buildable.
+The executives inside those rooms deserve a response to sustained pressure that is as sound as the decisions they are being asked to make.

 If you recognize the pattern, the next step is a conversation.